minetest/minetest/doc/lua_api.md

 * `hand`: list containing an override for the empty hand
     * Is not created automatically, use `InvRef:set_size`
     * Is only used to enhance the empty hand's tool capabilities

+Custom lists can be added and deleted with `InvRef:set_size(name, size)` like any other inventory.

 ItemStack transaction order
 ---------------------------